View Guy Burnett's Obituary on APP.com and share memories

 Melbourne Beach, FL - GUY BURNETT, 64, Melbourne Beach, Florida, died suddenly this week at home.
 A former resident of Forked River, he was the cherished son of Guy & Jean Burnett, Forked River, and big brother to Dale Burnett Howie & Tracy Burnett, Northfield.

-"Pop Pop" adored his three treasured grandchildren, Cecily & Violet Mango, and Willow Burnett, who were the joys of his life.
+"Pop Pop" had 3 grandchildren, Cecily & Violet Mango, and Willow Burnett, who were the joys of his life.

 He was a graduate of Central Regional HS, OCC & NYU's John Jay College of Criminal Justice.
 After graduation, he joined the Treasury Dept as a US Customs agent, and continued with them in various roles as an investigator, undercover agent and boat captain, until his retirement in 2010.